Joseph A. McChristian

-Joseph Alexander McChristian (October 12, 1914 – May 13, 2005) was a United States Army Major General and the assistant chief of staff for intelligence, Military Assistance Command, Vietnam (J-2, MACV) (then commanded by General William Westmoreland) from July 13, 1965 to June 1, 1967.
-As J-2, MACV, he predicted that the North Vietnamese would attack in full force, which they did during the 1968 Tet offensive.
-His prediction was unpopular because the official policy was that US and South Vietnamese forces were winning the war.
+Joseph Alexander McChristian (October 12, 1914 – May 13, 2005) was a United States Army Major General and the assistant chief of staff for intelligence, Military Assistance Command, Vietnam (J-2, MACV) (then commanded by General William Westmoreland) from July 13, 1965, to June 1, 1967.
+As J-2, MACV, he supported an increase in the official estimates of Viet Cong personnel strength in South Vietnam.
+His view was unpopular because the official policy was optimism, claiming that US and South Vietnamese forces were winning the war.

 Early life and education

-Born in Chicago, Illinois and raised in Miami, Florida, McChristian enlisted in the Army on July 2, 1933.
+Born in Chicago, Illinois, and raised in Miami, Florida, McChristian enlisted in the Army on July 2, 1933.
 He was subsequently appointed to the United States Military Academy, earning a B.S. degree in 1939.
 McChristian later graduated from the Armed Forces Staff College in 1951 and the Army War College in 1955.

 Military career

-During World War II, McChristian served with the 10th Armored Division in Europe earning a Silver Star Medal and four Bronze Star Medals.
+During World War II, McChristian served with the 10th Armored Division in Europe, participating in the Battle of the Bulge and Western Allied invasion of Germany.
+During the war, he earned a Silver Star Medal and four Bronze Star Medals.
+In 1945 he was appointed a senior intelligence officer of Third Army by General George S. Patton.

 From 1949 to 1950, McChristian was a member of the Joint Military Assistance Group in Greece.
 During the Korean War, he served on the faculty at the Military Academy.
 After learning Greek, McChristian returned to Greece as Army attaché from 1956 to 1960.
+From 1960 until 1962 he commanded the Armor Training Center.
+After that he became a member of the Staff of the Department of the Army where he served in the Intelligence Branch.
+Between 1963 and 1965 he was the G2 for the US Army, Pacific.
+The following two years he served in Vietnam as Chief of the J2 (Intelligence) Department of the Military Assistance Command, Vietnam.

+In 1967, officers under McChristian decided that in MACV's estimates of enemy personnel strength in South Vietnam the figures for the "Irregular" and "Political" categories were far too low.
+By May they had persuaded McChristian that their evidence was solid, and he told General Westmoreland he intended to increase the estimates.
+Westmorland blocked the increase.